Excessive Sweating (Hyperhidrosis)

 What is excessive sweating (hyperhidrosis)?

-Excessive sweating it when the body releases too much fluid from the sweat glands.
+Excessive sweating is when the body releases too much fluid from the sweat glands.
 It’s also called hyperhidrosis.
 It’s often an ongoing (chronic) condition.
 Sweating is a normal process.
 It helps manage body temperature and other processes of the body.
 But excessive sweating is more than is needed to do this.
-Excessive sweating can affect the entire body, but usually occurs in the palms, soles, armpits, or groin area.
+Excessive sweating can affect the entire body, but it usually occurs in the palms, soles, armpits, or groin area.
 The symptoms can start when you’re a child and continue into adulthood.

 What causes excessive sweating?